GarethW1994/registration_number_webapp/README.md

 1. Module/Dependencies
 1. What am I missing?
 1. Contribution
-1. Installations
-1. How to use the web application
+1. How developers can use this web application
+    - Instalations
+    - Runnning the we application

-### About the webapp
+## About the webapp

 Registration web application is a app that allows users to enter registration numbers and filter according to a particular city to get registration plates from that city.